cainhill/render-engine/README.md

 # render-engine

-A simple Python-based rendering engine running in Docker that automatically processes and combines one or more source videos into polished destination videos based on instruction lists (EDL files in CSV format).
+A simple Python-based rendering engine running in Docker that automatically processes and combines one or more source videos into polished destination videos based on instruction lists (CSV manifest files).

 ## Description